-Kate Lebo’s writing has appeared in Best New Poets, Gastronomica and Poetry Northwest among other journals, and she’s currently at work on a cookbook, Pie School: Lessons in Fruit, Flour and Butter, forthcoming from Sasquatch Books in fall 2014.
+Kate Lebo’s writing has appeared in Best New Poets, Gastronomica and Poetry Northwest among other journals, and she has a cookbook, Pie School: Lessons in Fruit, Flour and Butter, published by Sasquatch Books.

 Kate has judged the Iowa State Fair Pie Contest, baked at the American Gothic House and won Best in Show at the first annual Cake vs. Pie Competition.
 A devotee of book art, she’s an editor for the handmade literary journal Filter and has a long history of zine-making.
 Her most recent zine is The Pie Lady’s Manifesto, which we're including free with a purchase of A Commonplace Book of Pie while supplies last.

 Kate was raised in the Pacific Northwest by Iowans.
 She’s lived on the wet half of Washington State almost all her life and currently resides near Portland, Oregon, though she still calls Seattle home.
 She has ambivalent feelings about pie a la mode.
 She adores rhubarb.